RodrigoGarciaLab/CacheServer/README.md

         cas: stores the data but only if no one else has updated since the user last fetched it
 - the expected format is the following:<br>
 \<command name\> \<key\> \<flags\> \<exptime\> \<bytes\> [noreply]\r\n
-- After this line, the client sends the data block:
+- After this line, the client sends the data block:<br>
 \<data block\>\r\n

 ##### Retrieval commands